How to get edges for Conflicts, Assignments, Custom Max Papers, and more

 affinity_score_invitation_id = venue_group.content['reviewers_affinity_score_id']['value']

-It may be helpful to pass other parameters to get_grouped_edges to further filter the edges.
+It may be helpful to pass other parameters like `label` and `select` to `get_grouped_edges` to further filter the edges.

 This is often used when retrieving Proposed Assignment edges.
 The matcher will post these edges where the label is the title of the matching configuration: